Brad Arthur

 Bradley Arthur (born 21 May 1974) is a professional rugby league coach who is the head coach of the Leeds Rhinos in the Super League.

-He was the caretaker coach at the Eels for the final six games of the 2012 NRL season.
+He was the head coach of the Parramatta Eels in the NRL for over a decade, as well as the caretaker coach at the Eels for the final six games of the 2012 NRL season.

 Background

 Arthur was born in Sydney, New South Wales, Australia.

 His two sons Jakob Arthur and Matthew Arthur play for the Newcastle Knights in the National Rugby League.

 Playing career

 Arthur was a Parramatta Eels junior and played in the S. G. Ball Cup and Under-21s for the club.
 He then moved to the Penrith Panthers where Royce Simmons advised him he would never make first grade.

 Coaching career

 Parramatta Eels

 In 1997 Arthur, aged only 23, accepted a job as a captain-coach of the Batemans Bay Tigers.
 In his first season the club didn't win a match; however, the club made the finals in their second year.

 Arthur then was the captain-coach of the Cairns Brothers club for eight seasons, leading the club to four premierships and six grand finals.

 In 2007 he was appointed the Melbourne Storm's NRL Development Coach.
 The side won the competition that year.
 In 2008 he was appointed the Melbourne Storm's inaugural Toyota Cup (Under-20s) coach.
 The side won the 2009 Grand Final.
 In 2010 he was promoted to an assistant coach in Melbourne alongside Stephen Kearney.

 In 2011, he was appointed the assistant coach of the Parramatta Eels, following the appointment of Kearney as head coach.
 Kearney was fired in 2012 with six games remaining and Arthur was appointed the caretaker coach.
 Following the appointment of Ricky Stuart as head coach for 2013, Arthur was informed that he would not be retained as an assistant coach.

 Starting in 2013, Arthur was appointed as the assistant coach to Geoff Toovey at the Manly Warringah Sea Eagles.
 As of 16 October 2013, Arthur accepted a three-year deal to join the Parramatta Eels as head coach.
 After being announced as the new head coach Arthur told the media that there would be "No more wooden spoons" under his tenure.
 In response to one of the reporters Arthur said "Yeah, well we won’t be getting three ... we definitely won't be getting three wooden spoons".

 In his first season as head coach, Arthur led Parramatta to 10th place on the ladder in The 2014 NRL Season.
 With two games to go in the regular season, Parramatta needed to win one game out of the remaining two fixtures to qualify but lost to Newcastle and Canberra (who were both lower on the ladder) respectively.
 Parramatta missed the top 8 by two competition points.
 In 2015, Parramatta missed out on the finals by finishing 12th.